 Ruth has a passion for sustainability and the connectivity of our environment.
 She has been a volunteer with SPEC since 2014, and is currently the Secretary of the SPEC Energy & Transportation Committee.
 Ruth holds a Bachelor of Science in Environmental Sciences from UBC, and focused her studies on physical sciences such as hydrology and meteorology.
 Ruth helped the Village Vancouver Transition Society develop their Food Energy Descent Action Plan and loves being involved with community events.
 In her professional and personal life, Ruth thrives on learning and teaching, and is very excited to learn and contribute as a member of SPEC’s Board of Directors.

 Robin grew up on the unceded territory of the Duwamish Nation in Seattle and is a graduate from the University of British Columbia with a BA in Psychology and Political Science.
-She has worked a number of roles at SPEC – most recently as the Communications and Volunteer Coordinator.
-She is currently working as a Product Designer and brings various experience in design, communications and public relations to support SPEC as a board member.
-Robin is an advocate for environmental justice and brings that lens to every aspect of her work.
+She is currently working as a Product Designer, creating websites, mobile apps and software for varying clients, including a zero-emission aviation organization.
+She brings her various experience in design, communications and public relations to support SPEC as a board member.
+Previously, she worked at SPEC for three years as the Communications and Volunteer Coordinator.
+A life-long environmentalist, she seeks to bring environmental justice into every aspect of her life.